 - Discussed in Puella Magi Madoka Magica: The Incubators defend their decisions to use the souls of magical girls tortured to the point of absolute despair to prevent Universal Entropy on the basis of humans similarly using cattle in order to eat.
 Also, the Incubators, by interfering in human affairs, have brought Civilization and technology to the human species at the expense of a few magical girls sacrificing themselves.
 In other words, the needs of both Humans and Incubators outweigh the needs of a Magical Girl.
 In the end, Madoka, while disgusted at the callousness of the Incubators, accepted their logic, and decided to sacrifice herself to absorb all Magical Girls' despair at every point in space and time in order to save them yet allowing the benefits given by the Incubators to influence humanity.
 A win-win scenario on the expense of Madoka's very own existence.
 The Puella Magi Wiki provided an Analysis of Madoka and the Utilitarian philosophy.

 - He is noted to have gone soft after joining the Einzbern family.
 Early in the War he bombs a hotel to kill an enemy Master but calls in a bomb threat first.
-In the past he would have just killed everyone in the building to be absolutely certain his target died too.
+In the past, he would have just killed everyone in the building to be absolutely certain his target died too.
 Civilian casualties weren't a concern for him, because so long as he killed his target he was saving more people in the long term.

 - The Sibyl System in Psycho-Pass falls into this.
-The Sibyl System consists brains of criminally asymptomatic individuals that want to "perfect" society.
+The Sibyl System consists of brains of criminally asymptomatic individuals that want to "perfect" society.
 The ideal society that the Sibyl System wanted to create involves an isolationist Japan where society is focused on pleasure and happiness.
 However, this involves the elimination of individuality and sacrificing undesirables from political critics, emotionally unstable individuals, students, teachers, and even farmers to create their perfect society.
 Akane does not like how the Sibyl System was operating (particularly the idea of killing people to protect others) once she found out the Awful Truth, but she still continues to work with the system because she believes that there is a better alternative to maintaining society while bringing order and justice at the same time.

 - However, according to Touma, he exposes the irony on the Sibyl System's beliefs, as their members highly value their own unique individuality over the average citizen as they believe that they are morally, mentally, and philosophically superior to everyone else, and thus they are more fit to rule society.
-Yet, for their value of uniqueness, they don't see the irony of being Hive Mind, thus deconstructing this trope showing the irony that the Sibyl System only benefits their members and not everyone else.
+Yet, for their value of uniqueness, they don't see the irony of being Hive Mind, thus showing the irony that the Sibyl System only benefits their members and not everyone else.